APPFL/DPFL-IADMM-Classification/README.md

-# Differentially Private Inexact ADMM for a Federated Learning model
+# Differentially Private (DP) Inexact ADMM for a Federated Learning model

 In this open-source library, we implement inexact alternating direction method of multipliers (IADMM) algorithms for solving a distributed empirical risk minimization problem with the multi-class logistic regression function.
 In specific, the following three algorithms are implemented:
--"OutP":
--"ObjP":
--"ObjT":
+-"OutP": DP-IADMM with a proximal function incorporated with the output perturbation method -"ObjP":  DP-IADMM with a proximal function incorporated with the objective perturbation method -"ObjT":  DP-IADMM with a trust-region of solutions incorporated with the objective perturbation method

 # Install and Run
 After downloading the code, open the terminal and go to the directory where "run_1.py" exists.